“Man arrives as a novice at each age of his life.”

 Where is your current personal or professional environment blocking your progress and thwarting your efforts?

 How can you summon the wondrous and extraordinary capacities within you to transcend your current self?
 How might this help you realize far more of your most inspired and compelling dreams?

 “Like an oyster cultivating a pearl, cultivate something that is special to you.”

 Image from Prettywomanbeauty.gr

-Each of us has abilities, talents, and characteristics the make us who we are.
-These special qualities bring us much pleasure and satisfaction when we express them and share them with others in our personal and professional communities.
+Each of us has abilities, talents, and characteristics that make us who we are.
+These special qualities bring much pleasure and satisfaction when we express them and share them with others in our personal and professional communities.

 The use, practice, and pursuit of excellence and even mastery in these areas can create a sense of flow and timeless engagement, which often produces even more fulfillment.

 What special qualities, talents, and unique abilities can you emphasize and cultivate moving forward?
 Who in your communities can help you identify these qualities and support your growth in the areas that are special to you?